Finite solvable groups whose Quillen complex is Cohen-Macaulay: Acknowledgments

 \section{Acknowledgments}

-This work is part of a Tesi di Laurea at the University of Firenze, I would like to thank my supervisor Carlo Casolo for proposing me this problem and for all his help and his suggestions during the work.
+This work is part of a Tesi di Laurea at the University of Firenze.
+I would like to thank my supervisor Carlo Casolo for proposing this problem to me and for all his help and his suggestions.
+I want to thank the referee for the many important comments that have greatly improved the presentation of this paper, and for his great patience while carefully reading the work.
+I would also like to thank Ken Brown for providing helpful references and Francesco Fumagalli for proposing to me a prolific approach in extending my initial results.